 There are countless companies in Hoi An that offer day tours to the islands.
 They normally include snorkelling, visiting beaches, a stop at one of the two villages, and a lunch.
 However, that being said, many of the tours are very short and don’t leave you much time to enjoy the islands.
 For snorkelling, in particular, some of the stops are not ideal.
 They aren’t always the best representation of what the islands have to offer.

 Therefore we found Cham Island Diving offers the best tours running from 8:30 a.m. to 5:30 p.m.
 It provides you with multiple snorkelling spots and ample time to soak up some rays on the beach after the other tour groups head back to Hoi An.

 Cham Island Diving and Song Hoi Tourist also offer multi-day tours to the islands that include an overnight stay.
 Travelling with a large budget?
 Then try the Biriwa Cruise (detailed below) as it allows you to enjoy the Cham Island waters in luxury.
 They offer many sailing tours on a 21-metre traditional classic yacht!

 This day tour includes two one-hour snorkelling sessions, complimentary cakes and refreshments on board, lunch, and relaxation on Bai Chong beach.

 Business hours: 9:00 a.m. to 9:30 p.m. – Price: 1,100,000 VND (47 USD) – Activity schedule: 8:00 a.m. to 5:30 p.m.

-Biriwa offer single day trips and overnight trips on a 21-metre traditional turkish sailing yacht, and prices range from 2,200,000 VND (95 USD) to 25,000,000 VND (1,077 USD).
-All meals, snacks, and equipment required for your day is prepped and included.
+Biriwa offers single day trips and overnight trips on a 21-metre traditional Turkish sailing yacht, and prices range from 2,200,000 VND (95 USD) to 25,000,000 VND (1,077 USD).
+Inclusive of all meals, snacks, and equipment required for your day.